 Accommodation and Meals

 You will be lodged within walking distance from the Chateau, either in a dormitory or with a French family.
-Monday through Friday, breakfast, lunch and dinner are provided — other meals are on your own.
-For more details about accommodations, travel to Fontainebleau, and more see Info for Students.
+Meals Monday through Friday are provided.

 The program for architects begins in Paris with seminars and visits over 5 days, which will prepare the students for the following weeks in Fontainebleau.
 During these 4 weeks, workshops, lectures, visits and studios will be in and around the Chateau Fontainebleau.
 A 4-day final trip around the French countryside will acquaint students with some of the finest masterpieces of French art and architecture, both historic and contemporary.